julio-pimentel/ML_AI_applications/README.md

-# Machine Learning and AI applications
+# Machine Learning and Deep Learning applications
 This repository is a compilation of different applications of Machine Learning and Deep Learning algorithms.
 Due to my bachelor's degree was in Engineering.
 I studied several numeric related courses such as linear algebra, statistics, calculus, and data mining.
 However, I did not have enough experience using Pandas libraries like Pandas, Scikit-learn, TensorFlow, Mlxtend, Keras, OpenCV, and NLTK.
 I decided to take an online course (Lets Upgrade) and work on some projects using their datasets.
 The following algorithms are used in this repository: